jissac/ScratchML/README.md

 # ScratchML
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Bite-sized machine learning models built from the ground up using Python, Numpy, Scikit-Learn, and TensorFlow - with practical examples to solidfy the theory behind the models.
+Bite-sized machine learning models built using Python, Numpy, Scikit-Learn, and TensorFlow - with practical examples to solidfy the theory behind the models.
 Use these Jupyter notebooks as learning resources to discover the inner workings of essential predictive algorithms.

 ## Installation
 `$ git clone https://github.com/jissac/ScratchML`